SashaIl/Cryptfest/README.md

 Description
 -
 This backend was built to handle cryptocurrency features on the client side.
 It's written in ASP.NET, and the project is organized into clear folders so everything is easy to find.
 DTOs are separated, and the project also includes JWT authentication and SMTP email sending.
+The backend integrates with an external API to handle certain operations.

 ---------
 Project Structure: